 Martin Luther pointed this out in the first of his famous Ninety-Five Theses: Our Lord and Master Jesus Christ, in saying ‘repent ye, etc.,’ meant the whole life of the faithful to be an act of repentance.
 He’s correct.
 The whole Christian life should be a life of daily turning away from specific sins and turning towards God in faith.
 So what does this look like?
 I’d like to offer a general outline of what repentance entails.
 It may not look like this every time, but this should help you think through daily repentance.

+2. Remorse.
 This may happen simultaneously with the recognition of sin.
 You feel the shame of your sin and are broken over it.
 You may not always have a strong feeling of sadness or remorse each time, but you will feel the wrongness of what you have done.
 You will be convinced of the sinfulness of your sin.
-This is what Scripture calls ‘godly grief’ (2 Cor 7:10), a mourning for sin that produces repentance without regret.
+This is what Scripture calls ‘godly grief’ (2 Cor.
+7:10), a mourning for sin that produces repentance without regret.
 This is often where you confess your sin to God in prayer, asking for forgiveness and cleansing.
 Without this step, you could be made aware of your sin and respond: “So what, I don’t care.”
-We should pray that we think rightly about the sinfulness of sin.
+We should pray that we think rightly about the sin’s sinfulness.

+3. Rejection.
 As a response to this realization and revulsion at your sin, you turn away from it.
-Though you should also repent of loving your sin, be it anger, lust, greed, pride, etc., your first duty is to immediately stop acting on those desires.
-If you are in a heated conversation and you have begun to speak harshly, make threats, or use coarse language to subdue your opponent, you must immediately stop.
+Though you should also repent of loving your sin (be it anger, lust, greed, pride, etc.), your first duty is to immediately stop acting on those desires.
+If you are in a heated conversation and you have begun to speak harshly, make threats, or use coarse language to subdue your opponent, you must stop.
+Immediately.
 It doesn’t mean that your anger immediately subsides, but your expression of it must cease.

 After reading this, consider what sins you need to repent of right now.
 Then get to it and enjoy the blessings of repentance.